nicocardiel/megaradrp-cookbook/cookbook/crmasks.rst

 requirement in the YAML file, as follows: ``flux_factor: [0.78, 1.01, 1.11]``
 (with one value of each individual exposure).

-Note that the exclusion boundary in the last diagnostic diagram is extended below zero and above the maximum value of the ``min2d - bias`` axis.
+Note that the detection boundary in the last diagnostic diagram is extended below zero and above the maximum value of the ``min2d - bias`` axis.

 Detecting suspected double cosmic rays in the median combination